-3.6.2 High barriers to entry and potential competition
+3.9.2 High barriers to entry and potential competition

 The wholesale access and call origination market is characterised by significant barriers to entry at the network level.
-The major entry barriers associated with this market are the significant cost in acquiring spectrum and the significant sunk costs involved in building a mobile network with national coverage.
-The existence of these barriers to market affects the level of potential competition for the, market in question.
-High barriers to entry limit the potential competition which may distort collusive behaviour between existing operators.
+The major entry barriers associated with this market are the scarcity of spectrum and the associated significant cost in acquiring it and the significant sunk costs involved in building a mobile network with national coverage.
+The existence of market entry barriers affects the level of potential competition for the market in question.
+High barriers to entry limit potential competition, which can, in turn, result in collusive behaviour between existing operators.